sarkaramitabh300/convert-units/README.md

 ```
 </details>

-Next step is to create the measure's systems.
+The next step is to create the measurement systems.
 A system is a collection of related units.
 Here are some examples of some common systems: metric, imperial, SI, bits, bytes, etc. You don't need to use one of these systems for your measure.
 In the example below, there are 3 systems defined: `A`, `B`, `C`.

 <details>
 <summary>Code example:</summary>